 Preparation is key when traveling with your furry companions.

 Pet travel is becoming easier and more accepted than ever.
 Plus, there are a ton of great benefits to it.
-Traveling with your pet can boost your mood, save you money on hiring someone to watch them while you’re gone and improve your pet’s social skills.
+Traveling with your pet can boost your mood, save you money on hiring a pet sitter and improve your pet’s social skills.
 See these tips on how to travel with your pet to get started.

 Know your pet’s limitations

 While many pets love to travel and can adjust easily, it’s not for everyone.
 It’s important to understand your pet’s physical and behavioral limitations before traveling with them.
-For pets that need medication, make sure you have as much as you need to get you through the trip.
+For pets that need medication, make sure you have enough—if not more—to get you through the trip.

 If you are unsure or have concerns about your pet’s ability to travel, check with your vet first to get confirmation.
-They may be able to provide additional resources to decrease stress and motion sickness as well.
+They can provide additional resources to decrease stress and motion sickness as well.

 Always be prepared for an unexpected pet travel emergency.
 Check with the American Animal Hospital Association for the name and number of a local veterinarian and animal hospital when traveling within the U.S. if you run into an emergency.